lazywizar/mychessgames/README.md

 # MyChessGames

-An online service to store and analyze your chess games from various platforms like chess.com and lichess.org.
+An online service to store all your chess games, analyze them, and review them.
+It helps bring all games from chess.com, lichess.org and over the board to one place for easy access and analysis.

 ## Project Structure